 The undergraduate academic record will include all information relating to undergraduate studies you undertake.

-International transcripts are processed as non‑convertible; therefore, a GPA is not calculated for universities outside of Canada and the US.
+We process international transcripts as non‑convertible; therefore, we do not calculate a GPA for universities outside of Canada and the US.

 Do not use a GPA to report grades for individual courses.